 In order to model cell-matrix interactions, we will develop a method that allows cells to influence the ECM simulation.
 To model matrix-cell interactions, we will expand the Hamiltonian of the CPM to include a term dependent on the local configuration of the ECM.
-This should make it possible for our model to simulate the strong coupling of cells and ECM.
-I will explore which of the models listed above is the most promising and compare to them to existing approaches.
+This should make it possible for our model to simulate the self-reinforcing interactions of cells and ECM.